Back to DWU AI Articles

 Balance Sheet Item FY2024 (Post-Financing) FY2023 (Pre-Acquisition)

-• Credit Rating: Moody's downgraded Alaska from Baa3 (upper-medium-grade investment) to Ba1 (lower-medium-grade speculative) in September 2024, a significant rating migration.
-S&P estimated rating is BB, also speculative.
+• Credit Rating: Moody's downgraded Alaska from Baa3 to Ba1 (speculative grade) in September 2024.
+DWU calculation using S&P methodology on 10-K data yields BB equivalent (Negative), also speculative.

 Competitive Position: Pacific War and Coast Consolidation

-Alaska's Hawaiian Airlines acquisition repositioned the company as the dominant Hawaii specialist, but faces intense competitive pressure from national carriers:
+Alaska's Hawaiian Airlines acquisition repositioned the company with 30% Hawaii ASM share (BTS T-100 CY2024), but faces competition from Delta/United adding 8% Hawaii-West Coast ASMs in 2024 (BTS T-100) from national carriers:

 Hawaii Market Share and Competition:

-• Delta Air Lines: Atlanta-Honolulu and West Coast-Honolulu routes; strong premium positioning (Mint, business class); expanding frequency post-Hawaiian acquisition closure (Delta views Alaska as consolidated threat).
+• Delta Air Lines: Atlanta-Honolulu and West Coast-Honolulu routes with premium business-class service (Mint); expanding frequency post-Hawaiian acquisition closure (Delta views Alaska as competitive threat on Hawaii routes).

 • United Airlines: San Francisco-Hawaii, Newark-Hawaii premium routes; strong Japan-Hawaii connecting service; competing for premium seats and business travel.